 - “Last Chance” promos for customers who previously showed interest

 - “While stocks last” special offers

-You may try giving them up to six hours to decide if they want the deal or not.
-Just don’t make the timeline too short as it may stress out the customer, or too long that the offer may lose the sense of urgency altogether.
+You may try giving customers up to six hours to decide if they want the deal or not.
+Just don’t make the timeline too short (it may stress them out) or too long (the offer may lose the sense of urgency).